You are here

 Georgetown’s sophisticated student body has helped make the neighborhood a gourmet oasis with their thirst for hip and delicious dining.
 You’ll find stylish college students packing the bars and booths at many of G-town’s coolest restaurants, like Richard Sandoval’s Georgetown outpost of El Centro D.F., which serves up authentic Mexican fare (and mezcals!).
 The Sovereign, the latest from local beer legend Greg Engert, focuses on Belgian food and drink served in a masculine but chic dining room (see the chandeliers featuring brass deer heads).
 For those in search of sushi in a sleek setting, Georgetown’s Maté is a popular pick with its creative rolls and Latin-Japanese menu mashup.

-Two more Georgetown hot spots, Malmaison and Kafe Leopold + Konditorei, also serve sophisticated fare and creative cocktails that make for a good start to a long night on the town.
-Malmaison presents light French food in an industrial chic setting, while Leopold evokes the best of a Vienna cafe (Check out the pastry counter with desserts like the Kaiserschmarrn mit Zwetschkenröster, a pancake with plum and currant compote).
+Kafe Leopold + Konditorei also serves sophisticated fare and creative cocktails that make for a good start to a long night on the town, evoking the best of a Vienna cafe (check out the pastry counter with desserts like the Kaiserschmarrn mit Zwetschkenröster, a pancake with plum and currant compote).